-While at 8.15 millimeters thick it’s not the most diminutive in the group, the Central Seconds does boast an automatic movement, the Zenith Elite 670, which is 3.47 millimeters thick and offers a 50 hour power reserve and a date display at six o’clock.
-With an attractive, legible and well-proportioned (40 millimeter) case design that offers a classic aesthetic with no retro intentions, it has all the qualities of an excellent everyday watch.
+While at 8.15mm thick it’s not the most diminutive in the group, the Central Seconds does boast an automatic movement, the Zenith Elite 670, which is 3.47mm thick and offers a 50-hour power reserve and a date display at six o’clock.
+With an attractive, legible and well-proportioned (40mm) case design that offers a classic aesthetic with no retro intentions, it has all the qualities of an excellent everyday watch.

 Using a 2.3mm thick hand-winding movement from its corporate cousins at Piaget, Cartier blessed its Drive de Cartier line with a remarkable extra-flat edition.
 The entire watch itself is only 6.6mm thick and 38mm in diameter.
 Cartier’s iconic roman numerals add visual flare (as does the square case), but ultimately its thin proportions and gold case make it a fantastically reserved dress watch.